appium/appium/README.md

     > grunt buildApp

-Start it:
+Start it (can be brought back to foreground with 'fg' command):

-    > grunt appium
+    > grunt appium &

 Run functional tests (make sure Appium server is running as per command line above):